Vaanam

-Vaanam is a 2011 Indian Tamil-language action drama film written and directed by Krish.
-A remake of director's own Telugu film Vedam (2010), it has an ensemble cast of Silambarasan TR, Bharath, Prakash Raj, Anushka Shetty, Santhanam, Sonia Agarwal and Saranya Ponvannan.
+Vaanam is a 2011 Indian Tamil-language hyperlink action drama film written and directed by Krish.
+A remake of the director's own Telugu film Vedam (2010), it has an ensemble cast of Silambarasan, Bharath, Prakash Raj, Anushka Shetty, Santhanam, Sonia Agarwal and Saranya Ponvannan.
 Anushka and Saranya reprise their roles from the original.
 The score and soundtrack were composed by Yuvan Shankar Raja; cinematography and editing were by Nirav Shah and Anthony, respectively.
 The film, produced by VTV Ganesh and R. Ganesh, was distributed by Dayanidhi Azhagiri's Cloud Nine Movies.

-Vaanam is a hyperlink film whose story revolves around the lives of five people from different walks of life, illustrating how their fates intertwine on New Year's Eve at a Chennai hospital.
+Vaanam revolves around the lives of five people from different walks of life, illustrating how their fates intertwine on New Year's Eve at a Chennai hospital.
 Released on 29 April 2011, it received mostly positive reviews and was a box-office success.

 Plot

 Thillai "Cable" Raja is a cable operator born and raised in a Chennai slum.
 He bemoans his poverty and wants to become rich by marrying his girlfriend Priya.
 Raja cons her into believing he is well-off and adopts a refined persona for her.
 He is accompanied by his best friend Seenu and guided by bhajan singer Ganesh.
 When Priya asks him to buy expensive tickets to a New Year's Eve gala, Raja is very short of money.
 After a failed attempt at chain snatching in which he crosses paths with the police, he heads to a hospital with theft on his mind.

-Bharath Chakravarthy, an aspiring rock star from Bangalore, is irresponsible but well-meaning.
+Bharath Chakravarthy, an aspiring rockstar from Bangalore, is irresponsible but well-meaning.
 His mother disapproves of his dream and wants him to become an army officer.
 When Bharath's band misses their flight to a concert because of him, he drives them to Chennai via road.
 He and his girlfriend Laasya are attacked by religious fanatics and are aided by strangers; this makes him reflect on life.
 When they arrive in Chennai, their vehicle collides with an auto rickshaw carrying a pregnant woman.
 Forgoing the concert, Bharath and Laasya rush her to the hospital.

 Saroja is a sex worker at Rani Amma's brothel on the Tamil Nadu-Andhra border.
 When she discovers that her life is in danger while working there, she escapes to Chennai with her sister Karpooram in the hope of starting a business venture.
 Hounded by thugs and the police, they are led into a trap.
 In a fight, Karpooram is mortally wounded in a fight, and Saroja carries her to the hospital.

 Rahimuddin Qureshi and his wife Zara lost their unborn twins in a Coimbatore riot.
 Zara becomes pregnant again a few months later, and Rahim goes to Chennai to find his younger brother, who had run away after the riot.
 Rahim is in repeated conflict with Shivaram, an anti-Muslim police officer who suspects him of terrorism.
 He is brutally assaulted by Shivaram and admitted to the hospital under close supervision.